 The Lisk Core consists of 4 main components:

 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development which has earned it a strong reputation for reliability, feature robustness, and performance.
 All Information on the Lisk mainchain is stored inside of PostgreSQL databases.

 Redis is an open source, in-memory data structure store.
-Lisk Core mainly uses it to cache database query results.
-This prevents performance drops in the applicationn, for example when the same DB queries are sent repeatedly.
+Lisk Core mainly uses it to cache API responses.
+This prevents performance drops in the application, for example when the same API request is sent repeatedly.

 Contribute to the Codebase